Computation and Problem Solving in Undergraduate Physics

 Detailed Description of Project: Strengthening Computation in Undergraduate Physics Programs

 Unfortunately, the level of customization involved poses severe problems for the publishing systems of commercial publishers.
 Prior to making CPSUP available for direct download, the author had endeavored to self-publish this book by receiving orders for customized assemblages of the materials, producing the required number of bound copies, and shipping them to the end user.
-As he has approached actual (as opposed to nominal) retirement, he has decided to provide these materials for direct download to anyone who wishes them.
+As he has approached actual (as opposed to nominal) retirement, he has decided to provide several different assemblages of these materials for direct download to anyone who wishes them.

 Preface and Table of Contents